Create a Post-Incident Report

-When an incident has been resolved, incident owners, company administrators, or company supervisors can create a post-incident report to document the incident postmortem process.
+The Post-Incident Report builder is available to Advanced plan customers and lets you create a Post-Incident Report to document the incident postmortem process.
 This allows users to share key information and understanding about why an incident occurred, how resolvers responded, and what preventive actions can be taken to ensure it doesn't happen again.
-Easily create a post-incident report through the xMatters incident console, and then export it to share with other users, stakeholders, or customers.
+Once a Post-Incident Report is created,

-Post-Incident reports can only be created for incidents that have the Resolved status.
-Once this happens, the incident owner, company administrator, or company supervisor can generate the report in the incident console.
+Reports can be created once an incident is in the Resolved status.
+The incident owner or company supervisor can generate the report in the Incident Console.

-- On the Incidents screen, click the name of the resolved incident you want to create the Post-Incident report for.
+- On the Incidents screen, click the Summary of the incident.

-- In the top right corner of the console, click Create Post-Incident Report.
+- In the top right corner of the Incident Console, click Create Post-Incident Report.

-The first column is broken down into the following five sections:
+The Post-Incident report is split into the following sections:

 Root Causes and Contributing Factors